Bridge Loan Service

 The lender will be given evidence (if applicable) of the new property purchase and proof of the price to be paid.

 The bridge lender will issue an offer letter outlining the terms of the proposed finance and what is needed to obtain the finance.

-On receipt of signed documentation funds will be released to the solicitor for legal completion.
+On receipt of signed documentation, the funds will be released to the solicitor for legal completion.

 The bridge loan funds will be then sent to your bank account.
 This loan process usually takes 7 days to a month.
-Sometimes, this can be reduced to hours, depending on the case and the set of circumstances involved, and crucially, what evidences the client has available.
-Similarly it could take longer in the case of a complex development loan which requires a number of conditions to be discharged by the Local Planning Authority.
+Sometimes, this can be reduced to hours, depending on the case and the set of circumstances involved, and crucially, what evidence the client has available.
+Similarly, it could take longer in the case of a complex development loan that requires a number of conditions to be discharged by the Local Planning Authority.

 Once you receive the bridging finance, you will be expected to repay the loan back by the end of the set term.
 Interest payments can be made in monthly instalments or can be rolled up in the final payment.